debridge-finance/debridge-contracts-v1/README.md

 # Ideas Backlog

-[ ] add swap for collected fees to LINK
+- [ ] add swap for collected fees to LINK

-[ ] make the wrapped assets to support permits (allows to make off-chain approves)
+- [ ] make the wrapped assets to support permits (allows to make off-chain approves)

-[ ] use assets in other protocols
+- [ ] use assets in other protocols

+- [ ] support NFT to make transfer fee lower